 It was not a bad idea.
 In fact it turned out great, as the concert was on a Thursday night and so it gave us a long weekend to enjoy the location.
 However it is perfectly fine to visit the area one day trips from Dublin.

-- 5 Things to do in Wicklow mountains
+- The Best Things to do in Wicklow mountains

 Why visiting the Wicklow mountains?

 The Wicklow Mountains are the largest area of continuous high ground in Ireland, with over 500 km2 (190 sq mi) of unbroken area with height above 300 metres (980 ft).
 The highest mountain in Wicklow (Lugnaquilla) is 925 meters high, and I could not help feeling I was in the peak district when driving through.

 The area is home of the Wicklow Mountain National Park and its very interesting sights such as the Glendalough (“Valley of two lakes”), a glacial valley with Early Medieval monastic settlement founded by St Kevin in the 6th century.

 In addition to the historic value, the area offers its visitors amazing opportunities for outdoor recreation, including walks and hiking trails (also as part of the Wicklow Way), rock-climbing and also relaxing.

 The scenery is most definitely worth admiring.
 Here you will find some of Ireland’s best lake views and most spectacular scenic drives.